AlbaSevilla/FRIAS/README.md

 # FRIAS
-This is the R package to support FRIAS project
+This is the R Workflow to support FRIAS project
 =======
-This is the Workflow to support FRIAS project
+This is the R Workflow to support FRIAS project